OU Profiles homepage Edit my profile User guide Accessibility Statement

 Teaching interests

 Cristina Santos has led the production and presentation of several undergraduate Economics modules.
 More recently she has led the the production of the Econometrics strand in M348 Applied Statistical Modelling module.
-She is currently chairing the MSc Economics dissertation module D816 Doing Pluralist Economics Research and is a module team member in DD320 Doing Economics: Inequalities, Innovation and Environment.
+She is currently a module team member in DD320 Doing Economics: Inequalities, Innovation and Environment.

-She has successfully supervised three PhD students to completion and welcomes applications.
+She is currently supervising two PhD students and has successfully supervised three PhD students to completion.
+She welcomes applications.

 She is a Senior Fellow of the Higher Education Academy (SFHEA).